Graz Opera: History

 Opera had been performed in Graz since the 17th century, originally in a converted coach house on the Habsburg royal estates.
 The National Theatre (Schauspielhaus Graz), constructed in 1776, saw many early performances of Mozart's operas, although today (after many reconstructions) it is devoted to the performances of plays.

 The city's first dedicated opera house and the immediate predecessor of the Graz Opera was the Thalia Theatre, adapted in 1864 from an old circus hall.
 Plans for a new theatre suitable to the growing size and importance of the city and intended to be a "new home for German art" were first proposed in 1887.

 Designed by Ferdinand Fellner and Herman Helmer in the neo-baroque style, the Graz Opera was inaugurated in 1899 with a performance of Schiller's play William Tell, followed a few days later by Wagner's opera Lohengrin.
 The building suffered damage during World War II bombings but was repaired and re-opened after the war.
 Between 1983 and 1985, it underwent a $15 million renovation which saw the installation of modern equipment and facilities without significantly changing the original exterior and interior of the building.
+Today, the opera seats around 1,200 people.

 The current Intendantin of the company is Nora Schmid, since 1 January 2015, in succession to Elisabeth Sobotka.
-Schmid is scheduled to stand down as Intendantin after the 2022-2023 season.
-In November 2021, the company announced the appointment of Ulrich Lenz as its next Intendant, effective with the 2023-2024 season.
+Schmid is scheduled to stand down as Intendantin after the 2022–2023 season.
+In November 2021, the company announced the appointment of Ulrich Lenz as its next Intendant, effective with the 2023–2024 season.